Mick13/CS3083_project/README.md

 # CS3083_project
-Intro to databases final project
+Database Development and Management final project
 To run:
   Download files in a local folder
   Navigate to files in terminal or simply open terminal at foler